chiara-rizzi/first-steps-analysis/README.md

 #### Second task

-Following the example of the firs task, you should plot also the distribution of the jet width and of the two-point energy correlation.
+Following the example of the first task, you should plot also the distribution of the jet width and of the two-point energy correlation.